yuchen-mei/voyager/README.md

 We are using the built-in [GitLab CI](https://docs.gitlab.com/ee/ci/).
 It triggers whenever someone pushes to a branch.

 ### Runners
-- We are using a single GitLab runner on `rsgvm9` (two are inactive).
+- We are using a single GitLab runner on `r8cad-tsmc40r`.
 - They can be configured using `/etc/gitlab-runner/config.toml`.
-- The working directory of the runners is `/home/gitlab-runner/minotaur-ci`.
+- The working directory of the runners is `/sim/gitlab-runner/`.

 ## Setup